Revised: May 25, 2018

 LiveRamp collects certain types of information in connection with our Connectivity Services.
 This includes personal data such as name, postal address, email address, and phone number if permitted by our partners and clients through policy notices they have provided to consumers.
-We also collect non-personal information such as IP address, mobile device ID, and browser and operating system type and version.
+We also collect other data such as IP address, mobile device ID, and browser and operating system type and version.
 In addition, we handle, process, and share this data with our marketing platform partners in the course of performing our services; however we do not retain or use this data for our own internal business purposes unless permitted by our clients.

 LiveRamp Cookie-based Connectivity Services

 Connectivity Services for cookie-based integrations are based on a LiveRamp ID and a LiveRamp cookie that together identify a browser.
 The cookie containing the ID is set when a consumer visits the website of one of our cookie match partners as a registered user, or when a consumer opens certain emails from a cookie match partner.
 Because match partners know the consumer, they enable LiveRamp to recognize the consumer as well and set the LiveRamp cookie containing the appropriate ID.

 For example, our match partners may enable us to place or recognize a cookie on your computer or device, and our match partners may share personal data with us, such as your name, postal address, or email address.
 LiveRamp uses the personal data to link an ID to information stored in your browser or device.
 We also may collect information such as the device’s IP address and browser or operating systems type and version.
 We use this information to recognize consumers across different channels and platforms over time for the purposes of facilitating online advertising, analytics, attribution, fraud detection, and reporting purposes.

 For cookie-based integrations, three types of connections are maintained.
 The first is the connection between LiveRamp cookies and marketing platform partner cookies, a sync that enables LiveRamp to distribute advertising data to partners on behalf of our clients.
 In this case, the LiveRamp cookies containing LiveRamp IDs are synced with cookies set by our marketing platform partners.